Fire breaks out at high-rise in Bangladesh, many trapped

 “We have sent them to various hospitals,” said Enayet Hossain, a senior fire official, referring to the injured.
 “More than a dozen fire tenders are at the spot.”

-Last month, a massive fire killed 71 people in an old neighborhood of the congested city.
+Last month, a massive fire killed 71 people in an old neighbourhood of the congested city.
+(Reporting by Serajul Quadir; Editing by Clarence Fernandez)